 Education

 Normally, there should be no pathological inclusions in the structure of the thyroid tissue.
-What does ultrasound of the thyroid gland show in the presence of pathological formations?
+What does an ultrasound of the thyroid gland show in the presence of pathological formations?

-This diagnostic method allows you to assess:
+This diagnostic method allows you to evaluate:

 • their number;

-• the size;
+• size;

 • echogenicity and structure.

-The condition of the lymph nodes
+Condition of the lymph nodes

 Their various changes may indicate: